 Conor Fitzpatrick, Associate

-Conor Fitzpatrick comes to New Markets with experience in small business, as well as pancreatic cancer research at the Broad Institute of MIT and Harvard, a collaborative community pioneering a new model of biomedical science.
-Conor is the Executive Editor and Associate Director of Marketing & Content at Business Today, North America's most widely distributed student business publication.
-He designed the content for Business Today's flagship International Conference website, and conducted Jobs to be Done analysis to create new niche career content for Business Today's Online Journal.
+Conor Fitzpatrick comes to New Markets with experience in empirical analysis, small business, and pancreatic cancer research at the Broad Institute of MIT and Harvard, a collaborative community pioneering a new model of biomedical science.
+Conor was the Executive Editor and Associate Director of Marketing & Content at Business Today, North America's most widely distributed student business publication.
+He designed the innovation-focused content for Business Today's flagship International Conference, and conducted Jobs to be Done analysis to create new career content for Business Today's Online Journal.

 Brock Staskawicz, Associate